-25 - Afro Latino Narratives
+25 - Afro Latino Narrative

 In the interview made by the Cuban essayist Miguel Barnet, Esteban Montejo, a former runaway, recounts his life as a slave in the Cuban Plantation Flor de Sagua.
 Later we explore slavery in the Cuban plantations and how Haiti’s abolition and conquest of self-government affected the slave trade and the sugar industry in Cuba.

 #English #Spain #tale #interview #maroon #runaway #slavery #Cuba #plantation #smuggled #independence #abolition #myfredomday #freedom #slaves #rancheadors #MiguelBarnet #hunters #Barracoons #creole #Africa #Habana #sugarcane #Elegua #Obatala #Santeria #Haiti #haitirevolution #SaintDomingue #JoséAntonioAponte #ToussaintLOverture #HenriChristophe #Muluala

 1. Book: Biography of a Runaway Slave.
 Miguel Barnet.
 Translation copyright © 1994 by W. Nick Hill.
 First U.S. edition published by Pantheon Books, 1968.
 Revised edition published by Curbstone Press, 2004.
 New revised edition published by Curbstone/Northwestern University Press, 2016 All rights reserved.

 2. Book: Faces & Masks: Memory of Fire Volume 2.
 Eduardo Galeano.
 Translated by Cedric Belgrage.
 Published by Nation Books.
 New York 1998.

 3. Book: Afro-Latin America:1800-2000.
 George Reid Andrews.
 Oxford University Press 2004.

 4. Book: Cimarrón de Palabras.
 Rodrigo Martínez Furé.
 Editorial Letras Cubanas.
 La Habana, Cuba, 2010.